daviddao/awesome-very-deep-learning/README.md

 ## Densely Connected Convolutional Networks

 **Densely Connected Convolutional Networks** are very deep neural networks consisting of dense blocks.
-Within dense blocks, each layer receives the the feature maps of all preceding layers.
+Within dense blocks, each layer receives the feature maps of all preceding layers.
 This leverages feature reuse and thus substantially reduces the model size (parameters).

 ### Papers